 In 2009, the Feminist Library Pamphlet Collection was donated to the Bishopsgate Institute, where it is being catalogued and cared for in a temperature-controlled environment.

 “From lack of public toilets in London to female genital mutilation in Africa, the Feminist Library Pamphlet Collection offers, some times shocking, insights to women’s lives across the world.
 The collection also gives an exciting and comprehensive view of the women’s liberation movement.”

+The Bishopsgate Institute, close to Liverpool St station, is open to the general public and is well worth a visit.
 For more information on the pamphlet collection and to search the catalogue, visit Bishopsgate’s website.